Developing a Telegram Bot in Python

-To create a telegram bot in python there are two main libraries: telebot and aiogram.
-I will use the first one.
+To create a Telegram bot in Python, there are two main libraries: telebot and aiogram.
+I will be using the first one.

-In Telegram you need to find the official BotFather bot.
-We press start and a wall of text appears, we need the /newbot command.
-We will be asked to come up with a name for our bot, it can be anything.
-Next we need to come up with a username.
-Here a little more complicated: you need to come up with a unique name that ends in bot.
-After that they will congratulate us and give us the address bot, they will offer to add a description and set an avatar, but the most important thing is the token.
-It allows you to connect to a bot, programming it and, in general, the most important part of it.
+In Telegram, you need to find the official bot called BotFather.
+Click “Start,” and a wall of text will appear; we need the command /newbot.
+We will be asked to come up with a name for our bot, which can be anything.
+Next, we need to come up with a username.
+This is a bit more complicated: it must be a unique name that ends with “bot.”
+After that, we will be congratulated, given the bot’s address, offered to add a description, and set an avatar, but the most important part is the token.
+It allows us to connect to the bot, program it, and is essentially the most crucial part.

-It is necessary to create a virtual environment, activate it and install our library.
+We need to create a virtual environment, activate it, and install our library.

 shell